 Here is a guide to the different kinds of business activities that require federal licenses and the governing body that controls them.

 Local business licenses are supplied by your state or city and are determined by local laws.
 Where federal licenses pertain to certain kinds of business activities, a local business license means adhering to your state’s specific business regulations.

-All new small businesses need to establish business credit in order to maintain a credit history that’s separate from the owner’s personal credit history.
+All new small businesses need to establish business credit.
+This enables you to separate your business’s credit history from your personal credit history.